Become a More Flexible Thinker

 Balancing long term and short term desires

-When you're in situation, you can think about your long term goals and your short term goals.
+When you're in a situation, you can think about your long-term goals and your short-term goals.

 Not putting too much weight on feeling certainty or uncertainty

 Feeling uncertain about something isn't necessarily a bad sign.
 Feeling certain about something doesn't necessarily mean you're right.
 Flexible thinkers recognize this.